Best Guard Dogs For Families

 History

 The Pinscher was first bred in Germany around the turn of the 20th century.
-They were bred to be guard dogs, and have maintained those instincts today.
-The Pinscher was bred from a wide range of breeds, but are believed to most closely resemble greyhounds and terriers.
-This mix gives them their great athleticism and loyal attitude.
-They were brought back from Germany to the United States after World War 2 and have been used in police and military situations up to this day, though in recent years, they have been used less and less in these roles.
+They were bred to be guard dogs and have maintained those instincts today.
+The Pinscher was bred from a wide range of breeds but is believed to most closely resemble Greyhounds and Terriers.
+This mix gives them great athleticism and a loyal attitude.
+They were brought back from Germany to the United States after World War 2 and have been used in police and military situations up to this day.
+In recent years though, they have been used less and less in these roles.

 Tips On Owning

 Doberman Pinschers are shorthaired breeds that require little more than exercise and food to thrive in a home.
-They can be difficult to train, and need to be dominated at an early age to establish control and command of these dogs throughout their lives.
+They can be difficult to train and need to be dominated at an early age to establish control and command of these dogs throughout their lives.
 Their lifespan is relatively short, but they do not have many health problems if they have routine vet checks.
-Their tails and ears may be clipped to “maintain breed standards,” however, this isn’t always medically necessary.
+Their tails and ears may be clipped to “maintain breed standards.
+This isn’t always medically necessary.

 About The Breed